Friday, March 30, 2012

 This dog was trying to be so helpful ...

-On this day the fishing was so good one of the boys ran back to the Colonias to get their dad and mom, uncle and auntie, and possibly an older brother or cousin in on the action.
-In about 30 minutes the group had a dozen or so of the long bony fish landed – with two Spaniel-type-mutts trying to help out.
+On this day, the fishing was so good that one of the boys ran back to the Colonias to get their dad and mom, uncle and auntie, and possibly an older brother or cousin in on the action.
+In about 30 minutes, the group had a dozen or so of the long bony fish landed, with two Spaniel-type mutts trying to help out.
 There was a lot of growling and other fierce noises going on while the dogs shook the hapless fish in their teeth.

 Friday, March 2, 2012

-Graffiti - it's in the eye of the beholder
+Graffiti: it's in the eye of the beholder, Isla Mujeres Mexico!

-A few weeks ago a twenty-something Belgium backpacker known as "Spear" decided to add his unique brand of graffiti to the abandoned La Perla Hotel.
-Situated on a beautiful stretch of beach on the eastside of Isla the three-story tall La Perla Hotel was partially damaged during hurricane Gilberto, and finished off by hurricane Wilma in 2005.
-It has languished as a crash-pad for vagrants, a unsightly place littered with garbage and beer bottles.
+A few weeks ago, a twenty-something Belgian backpacker known as "Spear" decided to add his unique brand of graffiti to the abandoned La Perla Hotel.
+Situated on a beautiful stretch of beach on the east side of Isla, the three-story La Perla Hotel was partially damaged during Hurricane Gilberto and finished off by Hurricane Wilma in 2005.
+It has languished as a crash pad for vagrants, an unsightly place littered with garbage and beer bottles.

-Spear has created similar portraits on the north coast of the Honduras, in a tattoo parlour in Belize in exchange for food and lodging, and in the jungles of Coast Rica while looking for new ideas and mediums.
-A loose translation from his website which is in both French and Spanish gives his mission statement; to leave my mark and live wild adventures!
+Spear has created similar portraits on the north coast of Honduras, in a tattoo parlour in Belize in exchange for food and lodging, and in the jungles of Costa Rica while looking for new ideas and mediums.
+A loose translation from his website, which is in both French and Spanish, gives his mission statement: to leave my mark and live wild adventures!
 Sounds like a great plan!